fredjoya/tribute-page/README.md

 # tribute-page

-A tribute page dedicated to Vitalik Buterin for my first challenge in freeCodeCamp!
+A tribute page dedicated to Vitalik Buterin.
-Responsive Web Design Certification - Project: Build a tribute page.
 You can see the webpage at https://fredjoya.github.io/tribute-page/.